Get Fit by Shopping Smart

 Breads & Snack Bars

 When you buy bread, it doesn't matter how many grains are in a loaf.
 More grains don't make it more healthy.
 One of the biggest benefits of bread is the fiber.
-In order to find the highest fiber content, look for the words "Whole Wheat" on the label.
+To find the highest fiber content, look for the words "Whole Wheat" on the label.
 A reasonable choice has 3 grams of fiber per slice.
 Ignore the phrase "enriched wheat" or "white wheat," they're not the same as whole wheat.

 Snack or Nutrition Bars are terrible choices.
 Most are high in sugar, simple carbs, fat, sodium and low in protein.
 These are often just candy bars in healthier food wrappings.
 If you want snack bars, go to the protein bar section on our website and make your own.